 SBA Size Protest Requirements: According to 13 CFR 121.1007(b) of the SBA regulation, rules on size protest requirements suggest that a small business size protest must be sufficiently specific to be considered reasonable notice as to the grounds upon which you are questioning the awardee’s small business status.
 In other words, you cannot simply give indications, or make general statements without some level of detail as to how you reach your conclusion.
 When filing your SBA size protest, you should also attach what supporting evidence you have.
 See 13 CFR 121.1007(b).

 SBA Bid Protest Process

 When the SBA receives a small business bid protest, it will investigate the awardee’s size status.
-It will notify the challenged contractor and requests a response to the size protest.
+It will notify the challenged contractor and requests a response to the SBA bid protest allegations.
 The awardee firm will also have to fill out SBA Form 355 and provide additional information as requested by the SBA.

 The SBA area office will make a size determination within 15 business days of receiving the bid protest.
 It will then notify the protestor and the challenged company.
 See information about Avoiding Costly SDVOSB Joint Venture Mistakes – CFR 125.18

 Note: Failure to provide the requested information to the SBA, may trigger an adverse size determination to the company defending the small business protest.
 This is called the Adverse Inference Rule.

 What is a Small Business Size Standard?
 To analyze whether a company is small or other than small, the SBA will have to first apply the correct small business size standard.
 The measurement tool is usually by number of employees or average annual receipts.
 The measurement also reflects the largest size that a business (including its subsidiaries and affiliates) must be to remain certified as a small business under SBA regulation and federal government contracting programs.
 Filing NAICS Code Size Standards Small Business protest.